 One of the most straightforward ways to collect customer feedback is through surveys and questionnaires.
 They allow you to gather structured data from a large group of customers efficiently.
 When designing your survey, include a mix of question types.
 Ask customers what problem they were trying to solve before they found you, why they chose your solution over others, and what the single biggest benefit has been.
 It’s also a good idea to give customers enough time to fully experience your offerings before sending a survey.
 This ensures their feedback is based on meaningful interaction, not just first impressions.

-Conduct Customer Interviews
+Go Deeper With Customer Interviews

 While surveys provide scale, customer interviews offer depth.
 Sitting down for a one-on-one conversation allows you to dig deeper into the "why" behind your customers' answers.
 You can hear their stories, understand their emotional drivers, and pick up on the specific language they use, which is incredibly valuable for your messaging.
 Try to interview a variety of customers, including your most loyal advocates and those who have recently signed on.
 Actively asking for their input not only provides you with rich, qualitative data but also strengthens the customer relationship by showing them you value their perspective.